vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 export const DynamicPluginsExample = () => {
     const { status, result } = useDashboardLoader({
         dashboard: dashboardRef,
-        // indicate that both local and remote plugins should be used
+        // indicate that remote plugins should be used
         loadingMode: "adaptive",
         // provide the interop object to the loader adaptiveLoadOptions,